Buying a Violin Checklist or How to Buy a Violin: Beginners Guide

 2. Online second-hand websites

-Here are some platforms that you can give a try:
+Here are some platforms that you might want to try:

 • Craigslist